-If you had to pick one thing that's kept you awake at nights, what would it be?
-I'm guessing you'd say debts, or bills!
-Okay, you might say, Jessica Alba or Tom Hardy...
-No judgment, here.
+If you had to pick one thing that's kept you awake most at nights, what would it be?
+I'm guessing you'd say money.
+Or you might say Jessica Alba or Tom Hardy... no judgment.

-I've done both.
-Not the Jessica Alba thing, but the 'debts' and 'bills' things - laying in bed, running through them over and over again.
-One night I became so paralyzed with worry I had a heart attack.
-You haven't lived till you've had one of those.
+I've done the same.
+Not the Jessica Alba thing, but the money thing; laying in bed, running through my debts over and over again.
+Indeed, one night I became so paralyzed with worry I even had a heart attack.
+You haven't lived till you've experienced one of those.

 Maybe you've dreamed of winning the lottery.
-If you have, the most appealing part was probably the dream of living debt-free.
+If you have, the most appealing part was probably the thought of living debt-free.

-When used correctly, debt is actually very good for you.
-The trouble is, most of us use it for stuff that sends us into an abyss of misery and stress.
-That's exactly what I did.
+When used correctly, though, debt is actually very good for us.
+The trouble is, most of us use it for stuff that causes misery and stress, not liberation.
+That's what I did.

 Centuries ago, things were different.
-Folks didn't have to deal with this sht.
-Instead, the threats they faced were big toothy animals or other tribes that wanted to eat their children.
-Back then, people would fight their threats head-on or they'd run from them.
+The threats back then were big toothy animals or other tribes that wanted to eat your children.
+Back then, people would address their threats head-on or they'd run from them.
 But you can't do either with debt.
-That's why the problem is so debilitating; that's why it paralyzes people and breaks apart marriages.
+That's why the problem is so debilitating; that's why it paralyzes people and kills marriages.

-So in this book I'm going to teach you what to do about it, using the methods I used after a painful and costly divorce.
+So in this book I'm going to teach you what to do about bad debt, using the methods I used after a painful and costly divorce.
 These are practical steps you can take right away to lift the fog and breathe again.

-I must warn you, though - this journey is not for wishful thinkers, excuse makers or status-hungry Jones-pleasers.
+I must warn you, though - this journey is not for wishful thinkers, excuse makers or Jones-chasers.
 It's more like a killing spree.
 To vanquish your debts, you'll need to be properly armed and trigger-happy.